icyJoseph/mybank/README.md

 ## Description

 This application used React-Redux to control a bank balance in USDs.
 Users can deposit to or withdraw from this balance.
 The amount to deposit or withdraw is taken from a controlled input.
+The current balance is saved as a cookie.

 The current balance is converted to Bitcoin value by making an axios `GET` request to the CoinDesk [Bitcoin Price Index API](https://www.coindesk.com/api/).
 The `response` contains the USD to Bitcoin Rate, which is used by the `Loot` component to perform the conversion from USD to Bitcoin.